/gɛt jɔː ʃwɑː ɒn/

 International Phonetic Alphabet

 If you answered yes to these questions, then you have most likely come across something known as the International Phonetic Alphabet, or IPA.
 But what is IPA?
-As the terms ‘phonetic’ and ‘alphabet’ suggest, the International Phonetic Alphabet is an international writing system created to describe sounds that are made in language around the world.
+As the terms ‘phonetic’ and ‘alphabet’ suggest, the International Phonetic Alphabet is an international writing system created to describe sounds that are made in languages around the world.
 IPA was created by British and French language teachers around the mid-1880s to teach students pronunciation.
 It uses sounds found in English and French and was standardised so that it is independent of either one (and successive languages that were added to it).

-IPA is a huge alphabet (it has to be to distinguish all known linguistic sounds) which you can read all about on its Wikipedia article.
-If you want a shorter guide just about English, here is a quick guide from the London School of English as IPA pertains to English and its use in everyday speech.
+IPA is a huge alphabet (it has to be to distinguish all known linguistic sounds) which you can read all about on its Wikipedia page.

-As you can see, while most of the symbols are based on either Latin or Greek letters, but there are some that break this rule, such as the ð (eth), which is the original letter for where the ‘th’ sound came from in (Old) English.
+As you can see, while most of the symbols are based on either Latin or Greek letters, there are some that break this rule, such as the ð (eth), which is the original letter for where the ‘th’ sound came from (Old) English.